Parenting

 Posted on 02/10/2015 in Children, Family Issues, Parenting

+TL;DR: Starting school can be exciting but also stressful.
+Ease anxiety by preparing your child, showing confidence, and ending the day positively.
+Seek professional support if needed.
 Another big milestone has arrived…your child is ready for their first day of school.
 You have introduced the idea of your child being able to go to school all summer long.
 You have bought all their school supplies and a cool new backpack.
 Your child is excited, you are excited, so everyone must be ready!
-However, it is important to recognize that going into any new environment with unfamiliar faces can cause anxiety for many children.
-Do not be surprised if you find yourself feeling a little bit anxious as well.
-Starting something new, like going to school for the… Read More Here!
+However, it is important to recognize that going into any new environment with unfamiliar faces can cause anxiety… Read More Here!

 Get The Kids Off the Couch!